1.1 In these conditions:

 • We may consider exceptions to the restrictions if we are reasonably satisfied that substantial hardship would otherwise be caused.

-Where the restrictions on withdrawals affects accounts generally, we will notify the restriction by notice on our website and in our branch and agencies.
-If the restriction affects your account only, we will write to you to notify you.
+Where the restrictions on withdrawals affects accounts generally, we will notify the restriction by notice on our website and in our agencies.
+If the restriction affects your account only, we will write to you to notify you unless it would be unlawful for us to do so.
 You can contact us by telephoning us on 0161 923 8065 to discuss any restriction.

 13.5 Withdrawals can be made by cash, cheque, or CHAPS subject to the withdrawal conditions detailed in the Key Product Features.
 We do not permit withdrawals to be made by direct debit or standing order.

-13.6 Cash withdrawals can only be made in person at our branch or at designated agencies, and are limited to £250 per day.
+13.6 Cash withdrawals can only be made in person at designated agencies, and are limited to £250 per day.